 (c) Show Cause Order.
-When a petition and certified copy of a disciplinary or remedial order have been filed, the Court of Appeals shall order that Bar Counsel and the attorney, within the time specified in the order, show cause in writing based upon any of the grounds set forth in section (e) of this Rule why corresponding discipline or inactive status, or a corresponding remedial order, should or should not be imposed or entered.
+When a petition and certified copy of a disciplinary or remedial order have been filed, the Supreme Court shall order that Bar Counsel and the attorney, within the time specified in the order, show cause in writing based upon any of the grounds set forth in section (e) of this Rule why corresponding discipline or inactive status, or a corresponding remedial order, should or should not be imposed or entered.
 A copy of the petition, attachment, and show cause order shall be served in accordance with Rule 19-723.

 (d) Temporary Suspension of Attorney.

 (2) Temporary Suspension or Disability Inactive Status.
-Upon consideration of the petition and any answer to the order to show cause, the Court of Appeals may enter an order: (A) immediately suspending the attorney from the practice of law, pending further order of the Court, (B) immediately transferring the attorney to disability inactive status, pending further order of the Court, or (C) containing any other appropriate provisions.
+Upon consideration of the petition and any answer to the order to show cause, the Supreme Court may enter an order: (A) immediately suspending the attorney from the practice of law, pending further order of the Court, (B) immediately transferring the attorney to disability inactive status, pending further order of the Court, or (C) containing any other appropriate provisions.
 The provisions of Rules 19-741 or 19-743, as applicable, apply to an order under this section.

 (3) Termination of Temporary Suspension or Disability Inactive Status.
-On notification by Bar Counsel that the disciplinary or remedial order has been reversed or vacated in the other jurisdiction, the Court of Appeals shall vacate the order of temporary suspension or disability inactive status, unless other grounds exist for the suspension to remain in effect.
+On notification by Bar Counsel that the disciplinary or remedial order has been reversed or vacated in the other jurisdiction, the Supreme Court shall vacate the order of temporary suspension or disability inactive status, unless other grounds exist for the suspension to remain in effect.

 (e) Exceptional Circumstances.
 Reciprocal discipline shall not be ordered if Bar Counsel or the attorney demonstrates by clear and convincing evidence that: